kaitsull/FijiFISH/README.md

 -   `Manual thresholding` allows one to manually select the threshold for each image (*useful in cases of autofluorescence*)

 **OUTPUT:**
--   Quantified tables for [`RUHi`](https://github.com/cembrowskilab/RUHi) analysis in `analyzedTables folder`
+-   Quantified tables for [`RUHi`](https://github.com/cembrowskilab/RUHi) analysis in `analyzedTables` folder`
--   Quantified image overlays for quality control in the `analyzedImages folder`
+-   Quantified image overlays for quality control in the `analyzedImages` folder

 ## `Single Channel Quantification`
 This option allows one to manually threshold and quantify a single channel that may not look exactly right with automated thresholding.

-Simply drag-and-drop your image from the `nonLinear folder` and run this option to manually threshold.
-This will overwrite the original quantified table in the `analyzedTables folder`.
+Simply drag-and-drop your image from the `nonLinear` folder and run this option to manually threshold.
+This will overwrite the original quantified table in the `analyzedTables` folder.

 ## `HiPlex Overlay`
 This option creates a representative overlay image of your binarized gene expression images.

 **TO RUN:**
--   Drag-and-drop your first gene image from the `overlay folder` into FIJI and select `HiPlex Overlay` from the menu
+-   Drag-and-drop your first gene image from the `overlay` folder into FIJI and select `HiPlex Overlay` from the menu

 **WHAT HAPPENS:**
 -   When running, images will be opaquely overlaid and the order and colours of the images will print out in the `Log` box.